{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 ii.
 Test case: add n/John Doe p/98765432 e/johnd@example.com y/2 m/Computer Science tg/johndoe r/Very quiet student g/TUT04 g/LAB10

-and the following attributes to the list.
+Expected: Adds a student with the name John Doe and the following attributes to the list.
 Details of added student shown in the status message.

 iii.
 Test case : add s/J@hn Doe m/A0123459G